kwikius/quantracker/doc_src/osd_getting_started.rst

 The above diagram highlights the connections of the board [1]_.

-The initial board firmware is designed to be used with Ardupilot and the layout of the board connectors is designed to be compatible with MinimOSD [2]_ .
+The initial `board firmwares`_ are designed to be used with Ardupilot and the layout of the board connectors is designed to be compatible with MinimOSD [2]_ .
 The 6 pin header at the right hand end of the diagram is used for the MAVLink serial connection, for communicating setup parameters and to flash